 Whilst you can sometimes see manatees at any time of year, the best time to see manatees is during the winter months

-During the winter, water temperatures drop so manatees migrate south to Miami to stay in the warmer waters during the winter months from November to March.
+During the winter, water temperatures drop so manatees migrate south from places like Fort Lauderdale to Miami to stay in the warmer waters during the winter months.

 The West Indian species of manatee, which lives in Miami, only breeds in warm waters.
 In fact, they die in water colder than 60 degrees so they wouldn’t survive in the winter further north.

-The manatees spend about half of their day eating and half sleeping.
-You’ll often spot them throughout the day when they’re looking for food.
+The manatees tend to spend about half of their day eating and half sleeping.
+You’ll see them throughout the day when they’re looking for food.

 Where Can I Swim With Manatees in Miami?

-Unfortunately, you are not able to swim with manatees in Miami.
+Unfortunately, you are not able to swim with manatees in Miami as it’s actually illegal in Florida.

-Don’t worry though you can take part in lots of other fun activities involving the manatees including kayaking, stand-up paddle boarding and boat trips.
+Don’t worry though, you can still take part in lots of other fun activities involving the manatees including kayaking, stand-up paddle boarding and boat trips.

 This rule is designed to protect the manatees and luckily it doesn’t stop you seeing them out in the wild.